Using the USGS dataRetrieval package to analyze continuous water quality data

 As someone who works for the Division of Water Monitoring & Standards, I spend a lot of time analyzing water quality data.
 While we collect a significant amount of data in-house, I often need to download additional data from online sources.
 These sources typically come from the same organizations, and obtaining the necessary data requires navigating their websites, which can be a time-consuming process.
 However, I’m always on the lookout for ways to automate tasks and streamline my workflow.
 Recently, I discovered the dataRetrieval package, which provides a solution to this problem.
 With dataRetrieval, I can automate data retrieval tasks and avoid having to repeat the same steps over and over again.

 dataRetrieval package & how does it work?

-I’m not going to go into all the different functions and usage of the
+I’m not going to cover all the different functions and usages of the

-dataRetrieval package but if you would like to learn more here are some of the sources I found the most useful:
+dataRetrieval package, but if you would like to learn more, here are some sources that I found to be the most useful:

 What I will show in this blog post